1931–32 Port Vale F.C. season: Second Division

-On 21 November they lost 9–3 to Tottenham Hotspur at White Hart Lane.
-This twelve goal match is still a club record.
-On 12 December they suffered the division's biggest home defeat of the season, going down 7–1 to eventual free-scoring champions Wolverhampton Wanderers.
-Going into their Boxing day win over Notts County they had lost seven of their previous nine games, conceding 33 goals.
-A holiday break in Llandudno seemed the raise the team's spirits, as two further 2–0 victories followed.
-In January Wilf Kirkham was re-signed from Stoke, to the delight of fans.
-On 6 February he took part in a morale-boosting 3–0 home win over Stoke in front of 21,089 fans – an attendance that raised £1,350 of funds.
+On 21 November, they lost 9–3 to Tottenham Hotspur at White Hart Lane despite having led 2–1 at 35 minutes before Tom Tippett was forced off with an ankle injury.
+This twelve-goal match is still a club record.
+On 12 December, they suffered the division's biggest home defeat of the season, going down 7–1 to eventual free-scoring champions Wolverhampton Wanderers.
+Going into their Boxing Day win over Notts County they had lost seven of their previous nine games, conceding 33 goals.
+A holiday break in Llandudno seemed to raise the team's spirits, as two further 2–0 victories followed.

+In January, Wilf Kirkham was re-signed from Stoke to the delight of fans.
+On 6 February, he took part in a morale-boosting 3–0 home win over Stoke in front of 21,089 fans – an attendance that raised £1,350 of funds.
 The referee T.Crew also enjoyed the game, congratulating both sides on a sporting display that "was the most pleasurable game he had ever officiated".
-Vale followed this by picking just four points in their next thirteen games to almost certainly doom the club to relegation – crucially though were the two points they earned from a 3–0 win over Barnsley.
-With two games to go they were three points (and inferior goal average) behind the tykes.
+Vale followed this by picking just four points in their next 13 games to almost certainly doom the club to relegation – crucially though were the two points they earned from a 3–0 win over Barnsley.
+With two games to go they were three points (and inferior goal average) behind the Tykes.
 After a 2–1 win over Chesterfield matched by a 4–1 home defeat by Barnsley, they were just behind by a single point.
-Vale's final game of the season was against already promoted second place Leeds United – a 'convincing' 2–0 victory followed at Elland Road.
+Vale's final game of the season was against already promoted second place Leeds United, unbeaten at Elland Road since September, and a 'convincing' 2–0 victory followed thanks to goals from Littlewood and Tippett.
 Barnsley only managed a 2–2 draw, and so Vale leapfrogged Barnsley to reach the safety of 20th place.

 They finished 20th due to their superior goal average.
-However with 58 goals scored, their attack was the third worst in the division; whilst their 89 goals conceded made them the second leakiest defence in the division.
+However, with 58 goals scored, their attack was the third worst in the division, whilst their 89 goals conceded made them the second leakiest defence in the division.
 Lacking a consistent goalscorer, top-scorers Nolan and Tippett failed to reach twenty goals between them.
 Losing half their games, their statistic of nine home defeats was particularly worrying.

-Lucky to still be a second tier club, a clear-out followed.
+Lucky to still be a second-tier club, a clear-out followed.
 Impressive Harry Marshall was sold to Tottenham Hotspur, whilst 323 league-game eleven-year club veteran Bob Connelly was handed a free transfer to Congleton Town.
 Joseph Chell and Clarence Spencer were also released, signing for Stoke City and Norwich City respectively.
 Arthur Dorrell and Dicky York's best days were well behind them, as Dorrell retired and York signed with Brierley Hill Alliance.
 Manager Tom Morgan meanwhile reverted to his old position as assistant secretary, replaced at the helm by former manager Tom Holford.

 Finances

 On the financial side, gate receipts were at £12,170 – their lowest total since re-joining the Football League in 1919.
-However 'rigid economy' ensured a profit of £873.
+However, 'rigid economy' ensured a profit of £873.